-This document contains, in addition to financial information, non-financial information (NFI), including environmental, social and governance-related metrics, statements, goals, commitments and opinions.
+This document contains, in addition to financial information, non-financial information (NFI), including environmental, social and governancerelated metrics, statements, goals, commitments and opinions.

+NFI is included to comply with Spanish Act 11/2018 on non-financial information and diversity and to provide a broader view of our impact.
 NFI is not audited nor reviewed by an external auditor.
 NFI is prepared following various external and internal frameworks, reporting guidelines and measurement, collection and verification methods and practices, which are materially different from those applicable to financial information and are in many cases emerging and evolving.
 NFI is based on various materiality thresholds, estimates, assumptions, judgments and underlying data derived internally and from third parties.
 NFI is thus subject to significant measurement uncertainties, may not be comparable to NFI of other companies or over time or across periods and its inclusion is not meant to imply that the information is fit for any particular purpose or that it is material to us under mandatory reporting standards.
 NFI is for informational purposes only and without any liability being accepted in connection with it except where such liability cannot be limited under overriding provisions of applicable law.